aav0038/UBU-CHATBOT/docs/README.md

 # Descripción

 Bot conversacional (chatbot) cuyo objetivo es dar respuesta a todas las dudas que los alumnos puedan tener sobre el funcionamiento de la asignatura Trabajo de Fin de Grado.
 Dispone de una versión para la modalidad online y otra para presencial.
-UBUChatbot está integrado en la plataforma Moodle de la Universidad y en Slack.
+UBU-Chatbot está integrado en la plataforma Moodle de la Universidad y en Slack.

 # Description

 Chatbot, the pourpose of which is to give an answer to all the questions that students may have about how the end-of-degree project subject works.
 It has two versions: for face to face modality and for online version.
-UBUChatbot is integrated in the Moodle plataform of the University and in Slack.
+UBU-Chatbot is integrated in the Moodle plataform of the University and in Slack.
 Currently it is only available in Spanish language

 # Описание